precice/community-training/fsi-workflow/05_FSI/tasks.md

 ### `0.orig` folder

-Create a folder named `0.orig` in the `Fluid` folder.
+In this folder there is a new dictionary file `pointDisplacement`: this is required by the **meshMotionSolver**.

 Copy here the files:

 - `U`
 - `p`
 - `phi`

-that you have saved in `04_fluidSimulation/skeleton/results/water/500`.
+that you have saved in `04_fluidSimulation/skeleton/results/water/250`.
 By copying results from the converged state of the steady-state simulation into the `0.orig/` (and effectively `0/`) directory, we are initializing the fluid domain with our previous solution.

 ### update of `U` file